St. Michael's Cave: Prehistory

 In 1974, a Neolithic bowl was discovered in the cave, one of many examples which prove that the cave was known to prehistoric humans.
 Another would be the recently discovered cave art depicting an ibex drawn in charcoal on one of the cave walls.
 It has been dated to the solutrean period (15,000 to 20,000 years ago) based on the style used.
 However, since two Neanderthal skulls have been discovered in Gibraltar, it is possible that they were among the first to set foot in the cave around 40,000 BC.

 Ancient world

 The first factual description of the cave was written in 45 AD by Pomponius Mela, an Algeciras-born geographer.
 He described Gibraltar as: A mountain with wonderful concavities, which has its western side almost opened by a large cave which may be penetrated far into the interior.
-However, the writings of Homer as well as artifacts discovered in the cave show that it was already well known to the ancient Greeks, Romans and Phoenicians.
+However, the writings of Homer as well as artefacts discovered in the cave show that it was already well known to the ancient Greeks, Romans and Phoenicians.